byuflowlab/Xfoil.jl/docs/src/guide.md

 ![](guide-alpha-cd.svg)
 ![](guide-alpha-cm.svg)

 Note that the order in which viscous analyses are performed matters since XFOIL uses boundary layer parameters corresponding to the last previously converged solution as an initial guess when solving for the current boundary layer parameters.
-This behavior can be disabled by passing the keyword argument pair `reinit=true` to [`solve_alpha`](@ref)
+This behavior can be disabled by passing the keyword argument pair `reinit=true` to [`solve_alpha`](@ref).

 ### Sensitivity Analysis